Causal inference in degenerate systems: An impossibility result: Simulation studies

 \section{Simulation studies}

 We now evaluate the finite sample performance of the proposed methods.
 In our simulations, the response variable $Y$ and ten possible parents of $Y$, denoted as ${\mathcal{S}}=\{X_1,\ldots,X_{10}\}$, are all generated from Bernoulli distributions with mean $0.5$.
-We consider four settings.
+We consider four settings that cover various scenarios regarding the uniqueness of Markov boundaries and the composition property of $\mathcal{S} \cup Y$.

 Setting 1: $X_1,\ldots,X_{10}$ are independent. $\text{pr}(Y=X_1)=0.8, \text{pr}(Y=X_2)=0.1$ and $\text{pr}(Y=X_3)=0.1$.
 In this case, $Y$ has a unique Markov boundary $\{X_1,X_2,X_3\}$.